Our

 This mix of experience makes the Board progressive and very well networked into the local community.

-With eight independent trustees, the Board also includes members of the Te Whatu Ora Waitemata senior leadership team to provide the vital link between the foundation and the hospital’s strategic priorities.
+With seven independent trustees, the Board also includes members of the Te Whatu Ora Waitemata senior leadership team to provide the vital link between the foundation and the hospital’s strategic priorities.

 David Downs